Q&A with George Mulligan, PhD: ASP1128 Cuts Down on Acute Kidney Injuries

 MD Magazine: What are the future clinical plans for ASP1128?

-Mulligan: So, this is a phase IIa study, which we consider as proof of concept.
+Mulligan: This is a phase IIa study, which we consider as proof of concept.
 Can we address the unmet medical need and show with some significance that there's an improvement so we're characterizing early efficacy as well as safety.

 This study can then lead to, if positive, a pivotal study that would be larger with perhaps a more diverse group of patients, and would provide the basis for registration in that setting at Astellas (Pharma) with our global capabilities.
 We would consider doing it the US, but it may also rapidly become a global study which could support registration in multiple geographies.